-First, this is going to piss a lot of people off…and I don’t care.
-Here’s why: if you’re an orchid enthusiast, you’ll understand the troubles and frustration of not knowing what an orchid is.
-What does it look like when it’s not in bloom?
+With this simple practice you can now identify that one plant from all of your other plants and you might even have access to information like: What does it look like when it’s not in bloom?
 When will it bloom?
-How do I make it rebloom?
-How do I care for it?
-What temperature range is required?
+How can you make it rebloom?
+How can you care for it?
+What temperature range does it like?
 How much water does it need?
-All of that is relevant and super important when you’re growing a bunch of plants but need to tailor the care for individual plants.
-If you have a NOID, you’ve been out in left field with a blindfold on…until now.
+All relevant and helpful information when you’re growing a bunch of plants but need to tailor the care for each one.

-- You have to do a LOT of research.
-You have to be very crafty about finding comparable plants to your NOID.
-I use google, and facebook groups, and other orchid sites.
-You need to look at everything: flower form, size, shape, colours, patterns, fragrance, you name it.
-You have to find the plant that is the exact match to the orchid you own.
+- Do a LOT of research.
+Lots of plants have hybrids that look similar; so do some legwork and make sure yours looks identical.
+When researching, I use google, Facebook groups, and other orchid sites.
+You need to look at everything: flower form, size, shape, colours, patterns, fragrance, etc. You should only tag your plant when you’re pretty sure it’s an exact match.
 It’s not easy, but you’d be surprised how a little bit of research can go a long way in helping you find a comparable plant and ID.

 Example 1: Miltoniopsis NOID or Miltoniopsis cf. Herralexandre